makersacademy/acebook-rails-template/README.md

 To visit Acebook:

-'''
 https://acebook-derailed.herokuapp.com/
-'''

-## What Acebook can:
+## What Acebook can do:

-Authentication (Sign up, Log in, Log out),
+* Authentication (Sign up, Log in, Log out)

-Create a new post,
+* Create a new post

-Edit existing posts,
+* Edit existing posts

-Existing posts can only be edited within 10 minutes after creation
+* Existing posts can only be edited within 10 minutes after creation

 ## Features we are working on:

-Delete posts
+* Delete posts

 ## Quickstart